eclipse-openj9/openj9-docs/docs/cmdline_general.md

 # Standard command-line options

-The OpenJ9 virtual machine supports the standard Java<sup>&trade;</sup> options that are common to all Java virtual machine implementations, including Oracle's Hotspot VM.
+The OpenJ9 virtual machine supports the standard Java&trade; options that are common to all Java virtual machine implementations, including Oracle's Hotspot VM.
 Some of the common options supported are summarised in the following table:

 | Standard option name                                                | Purpose                                                                                                                   |